eth-ait/hci-project-group-11/README.md

 ![](img/interface2/Folie7.png)

 In addition, we wanted to implement a social feature.
 We envisioned a platform where the mood state of multiple present people could be taken into account to create and/or adjust a playlist that is currently being played.
 By extending Teufel's Raumfeld music app and the current mood of the user, the user can perform a gesture with his phone towards a Teufel speaker which then takes the user's mood into account.
-The Raumfeld app will be able to combined data from all the connected user's preferences, analyze signals from the ambient environment, and generate a music playlist that matches the general mood of the room.
+The Raumfeld app will be able to combine data from all the connected user's preferences, analyze signals from the ambient environment, and generate a music playlist that matches the general mood of the room.

 ![](img/social_feature.png)